 Our Analysis and Test Results

 Because this review is specific for backpacking, our testing team knows that every product has to be suitable for carrying long distances.
-This section is here to judge how heavy each model is and how easy it is to bring along for adventures.
-While some of the chairs we tested fold up and stow away easily, others are cumbersome.
-The Big Six, while small in folded size, is by far the heaviest chair in this review.
-The lightest come in under 20 ounces, but this one, at 49 ounces, starts to feel less like a backpacking chair and more like a camping chair.
+The Big Six, while fairly small in folded size, is by far the heaviest chair in this review.
+The lightest come in at under 20 ounces, but this one, at 51 ounces, starts to feel less like a backpacking chair and more like a camping chair.